-Do you need a finish for its moisture resistance?
-If so, the lacquer will serve you better.
-Lacquer offers better moisture resistance than varnish so it’s ideal for outdoor furniture and surfaces that will get wet often.
+If you need a moisture resistance finish, you must use lacquer.
+Lacquer offers better moisture resistance than varnish, so it’s ideal for outdoor furniture and surfaces that get wet.

 4. What Do You Want to Cover?

 Overall, lacquer and varnish are amazing finishes.
-You should know that lacquer is better suited to covering bare wood given the large volume of thinners and solvents in its formula.
+Lacquer is better suited to covering bare wood given its formula contains large volume of thinners and solvents.

 Varnish can also be used on bare wood, but it’s better suited to covering existing stains and finishes on wood.
 Ensure to consider the features you’ll need from the finish before choosing either varnish or lacquer